emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 Note that unlike on most platforms, C++ exceptions are disabled by default due to their current overhead, see later.

-Passing ``-fexceptions`` during compilation will pass the relevant flags to clang, and during link it also links in system libraries with exceptions support.
+Passing ``-fexceptions`` at compile time will pass the relevant flags to clang, and at link time it also links in system libraries with exceptions support.

 Example